Ratimon/redprint-wizard/src/routes/blog/_assets/posts/6-contract-explainer-bridges.md

 > **Note**💡
 >  This bridge represent part of core logics in [L2 implementations components](https://redprint.ninja/4-opchain-implementations).

 In simple words, OP Stack is a common development stack for building L2 blockchain ecosystems, and L2 are just blockchains with safe bridging.
-Also, Brige contracts allows cross domain transfers of data ETH and ERC20 token across ethereum L1 and L2s.
+Also, Bridge contracts allows cross domain transfers of data ETH and ERC20 token across ethereum L1 and L2s.

 There are 2 types of bridge systems:

 ## 1. **From L1 to L2** transactions and **Vice versa**

 ### Message Transfer